fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Replaces the other data for the entry with the key value, `key`.
+Replaces the other data in the map for the entry with the key value, `key`.

 ##### Syntax